Car insurance for first-time buyers

 How much is car insurance for first-time drivers?

-The average car insurance rate for an 18-year-old buying their first solo car insurance policy is $5,249 a year for full coverage.
-A liability-only policy costs $1,706 a year.
+The average car insurance rate for an 18-year-old buying their first solo policy is $7,497 per year for full coverage.

-Rates come down a bit after that but are still expensive for several years.
-For example, at 19, a driver is still paying almost $3,874 annually, on average, for full coverage on their own policy -- more than $2,000 higher than the national average -- $1,785 -- for drivers age 30, according to our data.
+Rates come down a bit after that, but are still expensive for several years.
+For example, at 20, a driver is still paying, on average, $5,174 annually for full coverage on their own policy, $2,661 above the national average of $2,513 for a 40-year-old driver.

 Why is car insurance so expensive for first-time drivers?